 10000g of ‘2-8 Sauce’ (a mixture of 80% sesame sauce and 20% peanut butter)

 2500g fermented tofu

 55g 13 Spice Powder (available in Asian grocers)

 50g Sichuan pepper oil

 If that sounds too complicated, why not join us for a small group walking tour of Beijing’s best hidden foodie gems?
-Our 2017 schedule for Beijing walks in the evening is 7pm on Tuesday, Thursday, Friday & Saturday.
-You can find out more about the Old Beijing Dinner tour with the link.
+We’ve got tours every day of the week, and you can find out more about the Old Beijing Dinner tour with the link.